mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 {% endhighlight %}

-This process requires a long and awkward conversation between programmer and interpreter.
+This is a long and awkward conversation between programmer and interpreter.
 This process can be improved.

-Blaze improves the discovery experience both in HDF5 files and in other collections of datasets like SQL Databases, Mongo Databases, etc..
-These types are now first class citizens in Blaze.
-By treating collections of arrays/tables as first class datasets we allow users to both explore and compute on these larger structures in the same workflow.
+Blaze improves the exploration user experience by treating the entire HDF5 file as a Blaze variable.
+This allows users to both explore and compute on larger collections of data in the same workflow.
+This isn't specific to HDF5 but works anywhere many datasets are bundled together as occurs in SQL databases.

 Historically Blaze only supported Tables